gabchouraqui/portfolio.io/PYTHON/README.md

 ### (H).
 Earthquake API Analysis

 - **Description**: This assignment was to do analysis of different earthquake around the globe by using an API.
+Regular expressions (RegEx) was also used to filtered some text.

 - **Features**:
   - Datetime
   - Statistical analysis
+  - Regular Expressions (RegEx)

 ### (I).
 Time Series Analysis

-- **Description**: In this project, I did an in depth time series analysis and finding the best earthquake next to...a roller coaster!
+- **Description**: In this project, I did an in depth time series analysis and found the nearest earthquake next to...a roller coaster!

 - **Features**:
-  - Implementation of web scraping techniques (using libraries like BeautifulSoup, Scrapy)
-  - Handling dynamic web content (JavaScript rendering, AJAX requests)
-  - Data parsing and storage
+  - Time series analysis
+  - Statistical analysis

 ### (J).
 Social Media Hate Speech

-- **Description**: Master the art of web scraping with this Python project.
-Learn how to extract data from websites efficiently and ethically, enabling you to gather valuable information for analysis, research, and business intelligence.
+- **Description**: This project was to do a deep Natural Language Processing (NLP) analysis to look at the different sentiment in Twitter (X).

 - **Features**:
-  - Implementation of web scraping techniques (using libraries like BeautifulSoup, Scrapy)
-  - Handling dynamic web content (JavaScript rendering, AJAX requests)
+  - Exploratory Data Analysis (EDA)
-  - Data parsing and storage
+  - Data visualization
+  - Sentiment analysis
+  - Statistical analysis

 ### (K).
 Tinder Analysis NLP

-- **Description**: Master the art of web scraping with this Python project.
-Learn how to extract data from websites efficiently and ethically, enabling you to gather valuable information for analysis, research, and business intelligence.
+- **Description**: This project was similar to the previous one but with the data retrieved from Tinder.
+Funny results.

 - **Features**:
-  - Implementation of web scraping techniques (using libraries like BeautifulSoup, Scrapy)
-  - Handling dynamic web content (JavaScript rendering, AJAX requests)
+  - Exploratory Data Analysis (EDA)
-  - Data parsing and storage
+  - Data visualization
+  - Sentiment analysis

 ### (L).
 Word Report 2023 Analysis

-- **Description**: Master the art of web scraping with this Python project.
-Learn how to extract data from websites efficiently and ethically, enabling you to gather valuable information for analysis, research, and business intelligence.
+- **Description**: This project was an analysis of the the Happiness Country Word Report of 2023.
+With the team, we went in depth into the dataset to look at the data and create some visualizations.

 - **Features**:
-  - Implementation of web scraping techniques (using libraries like BeautifulSoup, Scrapy)
-  - Handling dynamic web content (JavaScript rendering, AJAX requests)
+  - Exploratory Data Analysis (EDA)
-  - Data parsing and storage
+  - Data visualization
+  - x

 ## Let's Connect